 Home Improvement

+The truth about borrowing from your 401(k) for home improvements.
 As a homeowner, there’s no better way to add value to your property than through renovations.
-Whether you’re improving existing rooms or adding brand new ones, the added comfort and curb appeal that home improvements bring are worth the effort.
-However, funding an addition to your home is costly and finding the money to pay for the project is challenging.
+Whether you’re improving existing rooms or adding new ones, the added comfort and curb appeal is worth the effort.
+However, funding an addition to your home is costly, and finding the money to pay for the project can be challenging.

-A quick way for homeowners to obtain the needed funds is to borrow from a 401k for home improvements or take a withdrawal from an IRA.
-Taking money out of a 401k for home repairs is a convenient way for homeowners to fund a new home renovation project.
-Here are some of the risks and benefits of using retirement assets for home improvements.
+A quick way for homeowners to obtain the needed funds is to borrow from a 401(k) or withdraw from an IRA.
+Taking money out of a 401(k) for home repairs is a convenient way for homeowners to fund a new home renovation project.
+Here are some risks and benefits of using retirement assets for home improvements.

-Taking a loan from a 401k permits you to borrow up to 50% of the value of your 401k, a maximum of $50,000.
-Homeowners with renovation projects more than $50,000 must consider finding additional sources of funding aside from a 401k loan.
-If you’ve previously borrowed from your 401k, the amount you can borrow with a new loan is reduced by any outstanding amount from the previous year.
-Someone who borrowed $20,000 from their 401k last year and paid it off one month ago will only be able to borrow $30,000 from a new 401k loan.
+Taking a loan from a 401(k) permits you to borrow up to 50% of the value of your 401(k), a maximum of $50,000 within 12 months.
+Homeowners with over $50,000 in renovation projects must consider finding additional funding sources besides a 401(k) loan.
+If you’ve previously borrowed from your 401(k), the amount you can borrow with a new loan is reduced by the outstanding previous year amount.
+Someone who borrowed $20,000 from their 401(k) last year and paid it off one month ago will only be able to borrow $30,000 from a new 401(k) loan.

-The cost of a 401k loan includes the principal amount and the interest rate.
-Any amount borrowed from your 401k must be paid back within five years.
-When paying off a 401k loan, the money for payments will be deducted directly from your paycheck.
-Borrowers must understand that taking a 401k loan carries with it the implications of a smaller paycheck.
+The cost of a 401(k) loan includes the principal amount and the interest rate.
+Any amount borrowed from your 401(k) must be paid back within five years and will be deducted directly from your paycheck.
+Borrowers must understand that a 401(k) loan carries the implications of a smaller salary.

-When borrowing from your 401k, it’s important to consider that some plans will not allow you to make contributions while you are paying the loan back.
-In some cases, you will lose the opportunity to save for retirement and benefit from an employer’s matching contributions.
-If you lose your job for any reason, the entire balance of the loan must be paid back within 30 to 60 days of termination depending on your employer’s plan.
-You must consider a backup plan for repayment in this instance.
+When borrowing from your 401(k), it’s essential to consider that some plans will not allow you to make contributions while paying the loan back.
+Sometimes, you will lose the opportunity to save for retirement and benefit from an employer’s matching contributions.

-While borrowing from your 401k may seem like a convenient way to fund home improvements, it also comes with a great deal of risk.
-The future implications of taking a loan from your 401k are not worth mortgaging your retirement plans.
+While borrowing from your 401(k) may seem like a convenient way to fund home improvements, it also comes with a great deal of risk.
+A personal loan for home improvement could be a better option for your needs and allow for you to still have the funds you need for your golden years.

 Resources